 - Vehicle and Boat Titles

-4. Create a limited liability company or limited partnership for real property that you own (except your homestead)
+3. Create an LLC or limited partnership for your real property (except your homestead)

-- Use a name that does not include or indicate your personal name.
+When you create an LLC or limited partnership for real property, use a name that does not include or indicate your personal name.
 Ask a third party, such as Dossey and Jones, to be the registered agent and list their address as the registered office.
-A physical address must be used, so a P.O.
-Box will not be allowed.
+A physical address must be used, so a P.O. box will not be allowed.